JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 * without `--out` (or `-o`) the output will be a file named `index.d.ts` in a subdrectory of `OUTPUT/`
 * without `--tag` (or `-t`) the program takes the first version whose downloads it finds – so if you have downloaded the files for more than one version, be sure to include the tag
 * with `--webstorm` (or `-w`) the program generates a special version that works better in the WebStorm IDE.
 The standard version works better in Visual Studio Code.
+* with `--dump` (or `-d`) the program doesn't generate `index.d.ts` but dumps the full contents of the schemas (the description of the Thunderbird WebExtension API) sorted alphabetically to a file `metainfo/schema_dump.json` in the directory of the downloaded files.
+This can be used to list the API changes between Thunderbird versions; in particular, the script `scripts/diffgen` uses it.

 ### 4. Use the definitions, or submit them to DefinitelyTyped
 How you install the definition file `index.d.ts` in your IDE depends on the IDE.
 For example: